w3c/PWETF/TPACDiversityFundProposalComms.md

 Increasing representation
 To increase the representation at TPAC, W3C should use the inclusion fund to run:
 * Inclusion Fund: continue the use of the fund to help W3C members to attend, through assistance with technology needs or to reduce the barriers that would prevent them from attending and participating
-* TPAC Fellow: a stipend aimed at those from under represented backgrounds who may not have ability to prioritise a meaningful contribution without financial support.
+* TPAC Fellow: a honorarium aimed at those from under represented backgrounds who may not have ability to prioritise a meaningful contribution without financial support.

 The Inclusion Fund would follow broadly the same structure as the 2020 Fund, with minor amends made to the administrative process, application form and comms.

-The TPAC Fellow stipend would be $500, paid to the fellow to prepare and contribute to TPAC in a meaningful way.
+The TPAC Fellow honorarium would be $500, paid to the fellow to prepare and contribute to TPAC in a meaningful way.
 It is proposed that there be a maximum of 3-5 TPAC fellows.

 ### Streamlining the administration of the Inclusion Fund
 There is a significant time pressure to ask for contributions to the fund alongside the need to: